 Why We Love Chinese New Year

 Red is an auspicious color for the Chinese New Year, denoting prosperity and energy — which ward off evil spirits and negativity.
-Red lanterns, envelopes and firecrackers make everything festive during the winter months in America.
+Red lanterns, envelopes, and firecrackers make everything festive during the winter months.

-What is a celebration without feasting with friends and family.
-Chinese New Year's eve dinner is one of the most important occasions of the year — celebrated with long life noodles, trays of food meant to be shared and sweet, plump oranges to spread the wealth.
+What is a celebration without feasting with friends and family?
+Chinese New Year's Eve dinner is one of the most important occasions of the year — celebrated with long noodles, trays of food (naturally), and sweet, plump oranges to spread the wealth.

 Good luck is at its peak in the New Year.
-You don't to sweep away the good ju-ju do you?
+You don't want to sweep it away, do you?
 Take a breather from vacuuming and mopping, and go get your dumpling on!
-(If you must clean, make sure it's taken care of before the 16th!)
+(If you must clean, make sure it's taken care of beforehand.)